adeloera/harvard-economics-enrollment/README.md

-# Harvard Economics Enrollment
+# Harvard Social Science Enrollment
-This repository contains code to create a graph of enrollment in Harvard economics courses over the past twenty spring semesters.
+This repository contains code to create a graph of enrollment in Harvard's social science courses over the past few years.